Royce Lewis Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays allow the eighth-fewest home runs in baseball (61 total, one per game).
+- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.